Left: A partial map of Indiana counties.

 missing (most were taken prisoner but some deserted).

-In addition, Forrest captured 16 artillery pieces, thousands of stands of arms and
+- In addition, Forrest captured 16 artillery pieces, thousands of stands of arms

 - The post, The 93rd Regiment Indiana Infantry: Vicksburg & Jackson, has a more detailed account of the 93rd IN in the Vicksburg Campaign and Jackson Expedition.